EnockOMONDI/Python-Lambda-Pusher-Beams-for-iOS-Notifications/README.md

 # Python Lambda and Pusher Beams for iOS Notifications

-An example project that accompanies my tutorial on using AWS NodeJS Lambda and Pusher Beams for iOS Notifications.
+An example project that accompanies my tutorial on using AWS Python Lambda and Pusher Beams for iOS Notifications.

 https://pusher.com/tutorials/aws-lambda-python-ios-notifications